 It’s important for sexually active people to be aware of the different types of contraception available.
-Contraception has two primary roles.
-It prevents unwanted pregnancies as well as the spread of sexually transmitted infections (STIs).
+Contraception has 2 primary roles.
+It prevents unwanted pregnancies and, with certain types, limits the spread of sexually transmitted infections (STIs).

 Some people – for instance, those in monogamous (one partner) relationships – might use contraception simply as a means of birth control, while individuals who have more than one sexual partner will also be concerned about getting an STI.
 Since not all types of contraception prevent STIs, and some forms of birth control are more reliable than others, you need to evaluate which method is best for you and your partner.

 Contraception falls into four main categories, each with its own advantages:

 The different types of barrier methods include male condoms, female condoms, diaphragms, and cervical caps.
 Male condoms are made from latex rubber, polyurethane, polyisoprene, or natural products like lambskin.
 They are unrolled onto an erect penis before having sex.
 This prevents sperm from reaching the female reproductive tract, and also stops microorganisms from passing from one person to the other (this is true for synthetic materials).
 If you are allergic to latex, condoms made of other materials can provide an alternative option.

 Female condoms line the vagina and are inserted before intercourse.
 They are thin, soft pouches made of polyurethane plastic or nitrile (they can be used by people allergic to latex) with flexible rings at either end.
 One ring is used to insert the condom, and the other remains outside, covering external genitalia.
 Female condoms offer greater protection, put control of contraception into women’s hands, and avoid the loss of sensation many men feel when wearing male condoms.
 It takes a bit of practice, however, to learn how to insert the female condom comfortably and correctly.
 Female condoms are larger than male condoms and are usually more expensive.